kserve/community/membership.md

   definition of substantial subject to the lead's discretion (e.g. refactors, enhancements rather than grammar correction or one-line pulls).
 - Knowledgeable about the codebase
-- Sponsored by a subproject lead
+- Sponsored by a project lead
   - With no objections from other leads
   - Done through PR to update the OWNERS file
 - May either self-nominate or nominated by an approver in the subproject